1983 Sportscoach Windshield Replacement Guide & Sources

 Your Best Bet: Specialty RV Glass Suppliers

-Start with companies that specialize in RV windshields rather than generic auto glass shops.
+Before you pay $2,000+ for a botched windshield job that doesn't fit your 1983 Sportscoach, these specialized sources will save you hundreds and get it right the first time.
 Specialty RV glass suppliers often maintain databases of windshield patterns for vintage motorhomes - contact suppliers to verify availability for your specific model.
 These companies understand the unique challenges of vintage RV glass replacement and often have the exact specifications you need.

 When you contact them, you'll need your RV's VIN, the exact model designation, and measurements of your windshield opening.
 Take detailed photos of the remaining gasket material and the windshield frame - these help tremendously in identifying the correct replacement.